-Cooldown - Peers do not participate in signing until the next round epoch once they finish signing and the transaction(s) are broadcasted.
+Peers do not participate in signing until the next round epoch once they finish signing and the transaction(s) are broadcasted.

-Peers are sorted by seniority in descending order.
-If anyone misbehaves during this process, the keygen attempt is skipped and each node records this event and the culprits that caused it.
-If this happens repeatedly, a software update must be issued to address the problem.
-Meanwhile, the protocol can continue using the old shares until then.
+Peers are sorted by seniority in a descending order.
+If anyone misbehaves during this process, the keygen attempt is skipped and each node records this event (and the culprits) that caused it.
+If this happens repeatedly, a software update will be issued to address the problem.
+However, the protocol can continue using the old shares until then.

 (*): Each peer selects a candidate tx which contains the most valid transfers (exact match or closest intersection) with correct reward distribution output in view.
 It must contain at least one transfer or the round is skipped.
 TX includes participant peer table checksum that is also verified.